 This may not seem like the most inventive, productive, or even “smart” spring break idea.
 But if you’re looking to spend the week wisely and all else fails, picking up a new hobby can always be fun and interesting, even if you don’t end up sticking with it.

-So, CollegeXpressers: what smart spring break ideas do you have?
-Are you interested in one of these outside-the-box experiences, or are you doing something more relaxing and traditional?
-Keep in mind that with four (or more) spring breaks in college, you could also fit that trip to Cancun next year!
-Leave a comment and let us know what you’re up to.
+So what smart spring break ideas do you have?
+Are you interested in one of these outside-the-box experiences, or would you rather do something more relaxing and traditional?
+Keep in mind that with four (or more) spring breaks in college, you could fit that trip to Cancun in next year!